UCL/research-computing-with-cpp/04cpp3/sec02Templates.md

 };
 ```
 - `T` is the template parameter, and the `typename` keyword tells us that `T` must denote a type.
 (You can equivalently use the `class` keyword.)
+    - Do note that you don't need to call your template parameter `T`; like function parameters or other variables, it can have any name.
+It's good to give it a more meaningful name if the type should represent something in particular, for example `matrixType` could be the name if your templated code deals with arbitrary types represnting matrices.
+This is especially useful when using templates with multiple template parameters!
 - We can then use `T` like any other type inside the body of the class definition.
 - Additional template parameters can appear in the angle brackets in a comma separated list e.g. `template<typename T1, typename T2>`.
 - Template parameters do not have to be `typename`.
 You can also have a template parameter that is an `int`, or a `bool`, or any other type.
 These can be used to define special versions of classes with separate implementations when provided with particular values.
 For example we might have `template<int maxSize>` to define different classes depending on